Islandora/documentation/docs/user-documentation/file_viewers.md

 1. A media type (File, though Image is configured similarly)
 1. A file field on that media type that can use that viewer as a field formatter (e.g. field_media_file)
 1. A field on that media type that points to a parent node (e.g. field_media_of)
-1. View Mode Configuration  (make that display mode, on that media type, show only the file field rendered through that viewer's field formatter. e.g. see Media Types > File > Manage Display > Open Seadragon)
+1. Display Mode Configuration  (make that display mode, on that media type, show only the file field rendered through that viewer's field formatter. e.g. see Media Types > File > Manage Display > Open Seadragon)
 1. An EVA view (which shows a node's attached media as rendered by that Media display mode. e.g. the view "OpenSeadragon Media EVAs")
 1. A content display mode (e.g. the node display mode called "Open Seadragon")
 1. A content type (e.g. Repository Item)
-1. View Mode Configuration (make that display mode, on that content type, display that EVA as well as whatever metadata is relevant - see Content Types > Repository Item > Manage Display > Open Seadragon )
+1. Display Mode Configuration (make that display mode, on that content type, display that EVA as well as whatever metadata is relevant - see Content Types > Repository Item > Manage Display > Open Seadragon )
 1. A taxonomy term with a URI (e.g. "Open Seadragon" (http://openseadragon.github.io) imported by a migration in Islandora Defaults)
 1. A field on that content type that can have that taxonomy term (e.g. the "Display Hints" field on Repository Item)
-1. A context (which says if a node has that term, then change to the view mode.
+1. A context (which says if a node has that term, then change to the display mode.
 See the context "Open Seadragon")

 ### Logic:

 - If a node has the right term
 - then a context is triggered
-- so the node gets shown in a custom view mode
+- so the node gets shown in a custom display mode
 - which you configured for that content type
-- to include a custom EVA view "field"
+- to include a custom EVA View "field"
-- which displays the node's attached media rendered in your media view mode
+- which displays the node's attached media rendered in a custom media display mode
 - which for that media type is configured
 - to display nothing but the file in a viewer.